 Here are our top three tips for finding hidden doors to ‘local’ gems:

 This is the most obvious one, but make it less obvious.
 Look for ‘Must see attractions in Paris” sure – you should at least see the Eiffel tower up close once or twice – but then Google the unusual “hidden bars in Croatia”, “Best beaches in Perth” and so on.
+Get the best tips for this city and other places in Texas on Just Vibe Houston.
 Be specific, and seek out the headings that attract your attention.
 Gloss over them and find all those ‘hidden gems’ those in the know often seem to struggle to keep hidden.
+If you’re looking for escorted women travel packages, you’re bound to find them if you know how and where to search online.

 Pinterest is a place of beauty.
 Almost every picture is exquisite, almost every destination looks heavenly – and pretty much every place on the map has had someone visit it.
 Start a pin board where you list all the beautiful and unusual, off the beaten track places that others have written about.
 Some you’ll get to, some you wont, but it’s a great way to find especially natural spectacles that you will probably never find in most travel guides.
-(Click on the Pinterest link, and replace ‘Isle of Wight’ with your destination.)
+(Click on the Pinterest link, and replace ‘Isle of Wight’ with your destination, like the incredible things you can do in Pueblo.)

 Hashtags are your friend.
 Often when we find ourselves in a place we’re unfamiliar with, once we’ve done the ‘what’s on in XYZ’ and found ourselves uninspired, I’ll go on Instagram or Twitter and search by the name of the place we’re in.
 We’ve found festivals, outdoor concerts, and all sorts of entertainment – often free, too – this way.